 Often we overtrain the front of our body, including the chest and bicep muscles, and forget about our upper back.
 This leads to the rounded shoulders or the “hunchback” look you see in so many people.
 It’s crucial to strengthen the space between and surrounding your shoulder blades.
 This move not only accomplishes that, but adds deep core strength as well.

-2) Lower dumbbells past your head keeping arms mostly straight with elbows slightly bent.
-Keeping abdominals tight raise dumbbells back to start.
-Low back should stay firm against the floor throughout.
+2) Lower dumbbells past your head, keeping arms mostly straight with elbows slightly bent.
+Keeping abdominals tight, raise dumbbells back to start.
+The low back should stay firm against the floor throughout.

 Repeat for 12-15 repetitions.